-\item \emph{Statistical Soundness:} For every false statement $x'$, with overwhelming probability over the choice of $\crs_\inn$, we know that there doesn't exist any $\pi'$ such that $\Ver_\nizk(\crs_\inn, x', \pi') = 1$ due to the statistical soundness of $\Pi_\nizk$.
+\paragraph{Statistical Soundness:} For every false statement $x'$, with overwhelming probability over the choice of $\crs_\inn$, we know that there doesn't exist any $\pi'$ such that $\Ver_\nizk(\crs_\inn, x', \pi') = 1$ due to the statistical soundness of $\Pi_\nizk$.
 Consequently, with overwhelming probability over $\crs_\inn$, all the corresponding statements $x_\sz$ in superposition are false as well.
 Now, these statements are decided after $\crs_\out$ is chosen.
-Consequently, we rely on the adaptive soundness property to ensure that an overwhelming fraction of $x^\sz, \pi_\out^\sz$ pairs will be rejected by $\Ver_\nizk(\crs_\out, x^\sz, \pi_\out^\sz)$.
-Consequently, the measurement result outputs $0$ with overwhelming probability, ensuring statistical soundness.
+Consequently, we rely on the adaptive soundness property to ensure that with overwhelming probability over $\crs_\out$, there do not exist pairs $(x^\sz, \pi_\out^\sz)$ that would be accepted by $\Ver_\nizk(\crs_\out, x^\sz, \pi_\out^\sz)$.
+Consequently, verification outputs $0$ with overwhelming probability, ensuring statistical soundness.

-\item \emph{Certified-Everlasting Zero-Knowledge:} Consider the following sequence of hybrids.
+\paragraph{Certified-Everlasting Zero-Knowledge:} Consider the following sequence of hybrids: